 As men began using bicycles as a form of racing transportation, they became an increasingly popular method of transport for women.
 The popularity of the bike craze in Great Britain ended up spreading to America and Europe, where bicycle-riding societies were widely formed (one cycling club in France boasted 6,000 members).

-Flying Machines: People began trying to build flying machines around 400 BC; by 1800, advances in technology allowed for the construction of more stable and efficient aircraft, such as the hot air balloon (developed in part by Joseph and Jacques Montgolfier).
-The first controlled, powered flight wouldn’t take place until 1903.
+People began trying to build flying machines around 400 BC; by 1800, advances in technology allowed for the construction of more stable and efficient aircraft, such as the hot air balloon (developed in part by Joseph and Jacques Montgolfier).
+The first controlled, powered flight wouldn’t take place until just after the Victorian era in 1903, when the Wright Brothers successfully took flight.